dougEfresh/fireblocks-sdk-rs/docs/TokenizationApi.md

 > models::CollectionLinkDto create_new_collection(collection_deploy_request_dto, idempotency_key)
 Create a new collection

-Create a new collection and link it as a token. </br>Endpoint Permission: Admin, Non-Signing Admin, Signer, Approver, Editor, Viewer.
+Create a new collection and link it as a token. </br>Endpoint Permission: Owner, Admin, Non-Signing Admin, Signer, and Editor.

 ### Parameters